openshift/lvm-operator/docs/troubleshooting.md

 ##### Reducing the volume group to only the healthy disks and recovering the data from the remaining disks

 Note that with this method, you will lose the data on the failing disk, but you can recover the data from the remaining disks.
-You will also not need to issue additional disks to the volume group, as the volume group will be reduced to only the healthy disks.
+You will also not need to issue additional disks to the volume group, as the volume group will be reduced to only healthy disks.
-This has the benefit to get the system running immediately, but will result in less overall capacity, less failure resiliency, and a necessary patch to the LVMCluster resource.
+This has the benefit of getting the system running immediately but will result in less overall capacity, less failure resiliency, and a necessary patch to the LVMCluster resource.

 To reduce the volume group to only the healthy disks, you can call